 Wind Energy in South Korea – Opportunities and Challenges

-While South Korea has long been stalling on its renewable energy transition and remains far behind other developed countries, things are finally starting to change.
+While South Korea has long been stalling on its renewable energy transition and remains far behind other developed countries, things are starting to change.
 A major enabler for the steady growth of clean energy in the country is wind energy.
-With a climate and topography perfectly suited for large-scale onshore wind power generation, the government now looks towards the untapped potential of offshore wind.
-However, before the wind energy revolution in South Korea brings meaningful results, the country has much work to do.
+With a climate and topography perfectly suited for large-scale onshore wind power generation, the government is now looking towards the untapped potential of offshore wind.
+However, before South Korean wind energy presents meaningful results, there is work to do.

 Only 3.8% (21 TWh) of the generated electricity in South Korea comes from wind and solar.
 Saudi Arabia aside, this is the worst ratio among all G20 countries.

 As a part of its Green New Deal, South Korea aims to generate 20% of its power with renewables by 2030.
 The target for offshore wind capacity is 12 GW, a significant increase from the 124.5 MW the country has today.

 State of the South Korean Offshore Wind Energy Sector

 Currently, the majority of the public Korean offshore wind developers are state-owned power generation companies (GENCOs).
 They are subsidiaries of the Korean Electric Power Corporation (KEPCO).
 As such, they are obligated to generate a certain amount of power from renewables and purchase renewable energy certificates (REC) using a fixed price contract regime administered by the New and Renewable Energy Center.

 Private developers in South Korea wind energy market are usually major construction and heavy industry companies.
 Many small and medium-sized enterprises also develop offshore wind farm projects.

 As of March 2021, 42 offshore wind projects with a total development capacity of about 7.7 GW had acquired an Electric Business License (EBL).
 The EBL is awarded after a successful wind measurement campaign.
 It is considered a good indicator of early project development.